Insensitive (song)

-"Insensitive" is a song by Canadian singer-songwriter Jann Arden, released in October 1994, by A&M Records, as the second single from her second studio album, Living Under June (1994).
-Written by Anne Loree and produced by Ed Cherney, the song became Arden's most successful single, reaching number one in Canada and Australia, and number 12 in the United States.
+"Insensitive" is a song by Canadian singer-songwriter Jann Arden, released in October 1994 by A&M Records as the second single from her second studio album, Living Under June (1994).
+Written by Anne Loree and produced by Ed Cherney, the song became Arden's most successful single, reaching number one in Canada and Australia and number 12 in the United States.
+"Insensitive" was later included on Arden's 2001 greatest hits album, Greatest Hurts, in both the original and live versions.

 Background

 Anne Loree would recall writing "Insensitive" in response to an unhappy tryst with a chef at a Calgary restaurant where Loree was waiting tables.
 "I sat down at my electric piano in the basement of a rented house I shared with four roommates, broke and brokenhearted, full of pain and angst, and wrote 'Insensitive'.
 It took me probably less than half an hour and I walked away feeling much better for it and much hipper to Prince Charmings who aren't really into you."
 Jann Arden, then based in Calgary, optioned "Insensitive" for Living Under June after hearing Loree perform the song at a local club.

-"Insensitive" remains by far Arden's most successful single to date.
+"Insensitive" remains Arden's most successful single.
 It reached number one in her native Canada for three weeks, number 12 on the US Billboard Hot 100, and number four on Billboards Adult Contemporary chart.
 The song's US success was assisted by its presence in the film Bed of Roses; although Bed of Roses was not a major success, the video for "Insensitive" was aired on an episode of Entertainment Tonight, on which the film had been promoted.
 Its Italian success was occasioned by its use as a jingle in a TV ad campaign for department store Coin.
-On August 20, 1995, "Insensitive" reached number one on the Australian ARIA Singles Chart for one week, and it also charted in New Zealand at number 44 and in the United Kingdom at number 40.
-At the Juno Awards of 1996 "Insensitive" was named Single of the Year.
+On August 20, 1995, "Insensitive" reached number one on the Australian ARIA Singles Chart for one week, and it also charted at number 44 in New Zealand and at number 40 in the United Kingdom.
+At the Juno Awards of 1996, "Insensitive" was nominated for Single of the Year.

-"Insensitive" was also included on Jann's 2001 greatest hits album, Greatest Hurts, in both the original and live versions.